Does our dream job really exist? If we have our dream job, does that mean we are following our passions?

-What I have done with multiple clients is to re-ignite this love for the arts and music outside of their career.
+What I have done with multiple clients is to re-ignite this love for the arts and music outside of their careers.

-Sharon is very successfully and happily running the family business but is it her dream job?
+Sharon is very successful and happily runs the family business but is it her dream job?

 Is there a balance?